andrew/ultimate-awesome/README.md

 - [awesome-rpa](https://github.com/rpabotsworld/awesome-rpa) - A curated list of awesome RPA Tools, Blogs, frameworks, libraries, software and resources.
 - [Awesome-Historic_al-Maps](https://github.com/stark1tty/Awesome-Historic_al-Maps) - Historic(al) Maps: Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic and Historical Maps.
 - [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
-- [Awesome-Multimodal-LLM](https://github.com/vincentlux/Awesome-Multimodal-LLM) - Reading list for Multimodal Large Language Models .
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [Awesome-Multimodal-Chatbot](https://github.com/zjr2000/Awesome-Multimodal-Chatbot) - Awesome Multimodal Assistant is a curated list of multimodal chatbots/conversational assistants that utilize various modes of interaction, such as text, speech, images, and videos, to provide a seamless and versatile user experience.
+- [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.
 - [awesome-qlik](https://github.com/ambster-public/awesome-qlik) - A curated list of awesome Qlik extensions and resources for Qlik Sense and QlikView.
 - [awesome-multi-objective-optimization](https://github.com/AnjieCheng/awesome-multi-objective-optimization) - A curated list of awesome multi-objective optimization research resources. .
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.